windingtree/org.id/README.md

     1. Fully custom
         1. Create an implementation of `OrganizationInterface` smart contract.
         1. Deploy the custom implementation.
-        1. Call `add*` method on the appropriate Segment Directory.
+        1. Call `add` method on the appropriate Segment Directory.
     1. Assisted
-        1. Call `addAndRegister*` method on the appropriate Segment Directory with the address of off-chain data.
+        1. Call `createAndAdd` method on the appropriate Segment Directory with the address of off-chain data.
         Organization smart contract that belongs to the transaction sender is created and registered in the Directory in this single transaction.

-In any case, every Organization can have many *delegates*.
-A *delegate* is an Ethereum address registered in the Organization and she is officially associated with the Organization.
-That means that for example, the delegate address can **sign messages on behalf** of the Organization.
+In any case, every Organization can have many *associated keys*.
+An *associated key* is an Ethereum address registered in the Organization thatcan operate on behalf of the organization.
+That means that for example, the associated key can **sign messages on behalf** of the Organization.
 This is handy when providing guarantees or proving data integrity.

 ### Content consumers